WebCrew/Codoforum_Codarko/README.md

 # WebCrew_codarko
- Codarko is the name of a dark theme for CODOforum version 4.7+
+ Codarko is the name of a dark theme for CODO Forum from CODOLOGIC

-#  HumHub-Theme-TodGmbH

-I did a lot of changes and fixed a lot of issues and bugs.
-Theme is working nice with latest HumHub release!
-Version 1.0.1+

 **Compatible with latest version of CODO Forum 4.7+**